 Queen came into their own with the 1975 single Bohemian Rhrapsody.
 Not only was it a huge smash hit, but also it featured many new innovations to the music industry.
 It condensed the "Rock Opera" and, one may even include enough content to be an entire concept album, into a 7-minute track without sounding compressed or lacking in content or quality.
 It also featured what many consider to be the first true music video, a concept that would re-emerge in the early 1980s with the likes of Much Music and MTV.
 The video was in the classic 1970s style of backdrops and filming with the appearance to match.
-Resembling the start-up sequence to a Doctor Who episode, it was used strictly as a promotional item in the U.K., seen a limited number of times.
-All the same it gave them 9 weeks on the charts at number 1 and made the accompanying album, appropriately titled, A Night At The Opera (1975) a hit.
-The album, for its part, proved to be one of the most ambitious and expensive music projects taken to that date, and took their Glammy bombastics to new highs.
+Resembling the start-up sequence to a Doctor Who episode, it was used strictly as a promotional item in the UK, seen a limited number of times.
+All the same it gave them 9 weeks on the charts at number 1, became the only single ever to sell a million copies on two separate occasions, became the Christmas number one twice in the UK, the only single ever to do so.
+Bohemian Rhrapsody made the accompanying album, appropriately titled, A Night At The Opera (1975), taking its name from the popular Marx Brothers movie, a hit.
+The album, for its part, proved to be one of the most ambitious and expensive music projects taken to that date, and took their glam bombastics to new highs.
 Mercury's multi-tracked vocals set new standards in studio achievements, while his satin-clad stage persona marked him as one of the world's most noted showmen.
 Meddows-Taylor also stepped in for a bit of well-deserved ego stroking with his penned track You're My Best Friend, a beautiful, slower piece that helped to offset the album's excesses.
 Their stage show also redefined outrageousness, especially when it went to America that year and pushed the album to top 5.

-A Day At The Races (1976) gave them another number 1 and another hit single Somebody To Love, as well as featuring some of their classic work in Good Old Fashioned Lover Boy.
-The We Will Rock You/We Are The Champions double header tracks, spun off as a single, gave them a number 2 the following year; its beat driven riff Heavy Metal and anthemic Rock style moving them beyond operatic artsy feelings to a basic stadium Rock sound.
+A Day At The Races (1976), again taken from the title of a Marc Brothers movie and often seen as a sequel to A Night at the Opera, gave them another number 1 and another hit single Somebody To Love, as well as featuring some of their classic work in Good Old Fashioned Lover Boy.
+The We Will Rock You/We Are The Champions double header tracks, spun off as a single, gave them a number 2 the following year; its beat driven riff heavy metal and anthemic Rock style moving them beyond operatic artsy feelings to a basic stadium Rock sound.
 This was further expanded by the less innovative, but nonetheless hit follow-up albums, News Of The World (1977) and Jazz (1978).
 The track gone single, Fat Bottomed Girls, claimed its own hit status with the story of a man with a fetish for "full figured" women that probably wouldn't be considered as funny in today's PC-crazed world.
 A live effort, Live Killers (1979), would follow.

-The Miracle (1989) and Innuendo (1991) contained few surprises and nothing new, even though both made it to number 1 in the U.K. Same with the best of compilation titled simply enough Greatest Hits II (1991).
+Innuendo (1991) followed, including the timely track The Show Must Go On, and like the predecessor offered a number 1 in the UK, same also with the "best of..." compilation titled simply enough Greatest Hits II (1991).
 In fairness, Mercury was suffering from the final stages of the deadly AIDS infection and the final album was probably difficult for him to complete for on the 23rd of November 1991 he succumbed and died.